Scala 3 Macro Tutorial

 }

+The system will allow at any level references to global definitions such as println, but will restrict references to local definitions.
 A local definition can only be accessed if it is defined at the same level as its reference.
+This will catch the errors in myBadCounter1 and myBadCounter2.

-Even though we cannot refer to variable inside of a quote, we can still pass its current value to it by lifting the value to an expression using Expr.apply
+Even though we cannot refer to variable inside of a quote, we can still pass its current value to it by lifting the value to an expression using Expr.apply.

 Generics